Bug #1804

 Files

-Updated by Luiz Fernando Lavado Villa about 4 years ago
+Updated by Luiz Fernando Lavado Villa almost 5 years ago

-Updated by Guillermo Catuogno about 4 years ago
+Updated by Guillermo Catuogno almost 5 years ago

 Hello all, I have some doubts about what SPI we are using, I was testing with SPI2, This is SPI1